-Parker Hitt was a civil engineering student at Purdue University (Indiana) before joining the U.S. Army in 1898; served in the Philippines, Alaska and California before writing his benchmark work on military cryptology, "Manual for the Solution of Military Ciphers," in 1915.
+Parker Hitt was a civil engineering student at Purdue University in Indiana before joining the U.S. Army in 1898.
+He served in the Philippines, Alaska, and California before writing his benchmark work on military cryptology, "Manual for the Solution of Military Ciphers," in 1915.

-Collection consists of seven albumen cabinet cards with portraits of Parker Hitt from infancy through adulthood.
-From Hitt's tour of duty: seven panoramic photographs of the Mindanao countryside; and fifty photographs depicting members of the Tausug (Moros), sites and buildings of the area in and around Agusan, Lanao, Marawi, and Panta (Pulau, Indonesia), soldiers and officers of the United States Army, and settlements and encampments on Mindanao and Pulau.
+This collection includes cabinet cards with portraits of Parker Hitt from infancy through adulthood.
+From Hitt's tour of duty, it also includes panoramic photographs of the Mindanao countryside and photographs depicting members of the Tausug (Moros); sites and buildings of the area in and around Agusan, Lanao, Marawi, and Pantar (Lanao del Norte); soldiers and officers of the United States Army; and settlements and encampments on Mindanao and Pulau.

 Related collections and useful links

 - Read the Manual for the Solution of Military Ciphers, by Parker Hitt.
 (Accessible through the HathiTrust Digital Library.)